O44T/T1-feature-extraction/data/dataset_03/README.md

 #### T1 event

-The last column in the table points out whetever or not the 4-fold vertex is a T1 event.
+The last column in the table points out whether or not the 4-fold vertex is a T1 event.

     T1 event yes = 1 | T1 event no = 0